Tgaaly/pytorch_framework/README.md

 # pytorch_framework

-Simple framework to load a list of data files and train a simple dummy DNN to perform regression.
-Currently the targets are just random dummy values.
+Simple framework to load a list of data files (LIDAR rangemaps) and train a simple DNN to compute the mean range for each image.

 To train (from root directory):
 ```